How Much Does It Cost to Charge Your Electric Car in Texas?

 - Level 3 (480 V): 15 to 25 minutes

-What is the Best Electric Vehicle Home Charger?
+What Is the Best Electric Vehicle Home Charger?

 As stated above, if you drive less than 40 miles or so every day, your standard wall outlet is enough to keep your car charged and ready to go.
 For drivers who want a quicker charge and higher mileage, a plug-in or hardwired unit may be the route for you.
 Consumer Reports created an exhaustive list of their top seven home chargers that range from $300-$700.
-With specific concerns like cord length, convenience, ease of plugging in, and whether or not charging resumes automatically after a power outage—there is a charger for you.
+With specific concerns like cord length, convenience, ease of plugging in, and whether or not charging resumes automatically after a power outage—there is an EV charger for you.

 Whenever you buy your electric vehicle, you'll want to be honest about your driving patterns.
 This will help you decide what type of charger you want at home, while factoring in what's available during your daily routine.
 Technology for at home and public charging is consistently changing.
 Direct Current Fast Charging (DCFC) stations are becoming more available, and now there's even development of wireless charging capabilities.